-loc_x the local portion of global dense matrix $glob_x$.
+loc_x the local portion of global dense matrix glob_x.
 Scope: local Type: required Intent: out.
-Specified as: a rank one or two ALLOCATABLE array or an object of type psb_T_vect_type containing numbers of the type indicated in Table 17.
+Specified as: a rank one or two ALLOCATABLE array or an object of type psb_T_vect_type containing numbers of the type indicated in Table 17. info Error code.